EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter2.md

 ## Input Controls

-Now that your app is ready for development, let's add some UI components.
-In this chapter we'll create Kendo DatePicker inputs using the UI for MVC fluent API.
+In this chapter you'll learn how to add Kendo UI components to your application.
+UI for MVC has powerful HTML Helpers that render Kendo UI components.

 ### Kendo Helper Overview